-If a learner is unable to attend the physical setting of the school due to selfisolation it is vital the school continues to engage regularly with the learner remotely.
-Learning guidance is available to support schools and settings in doing so.
+If a learner is unable to attend the physical setting of the school due to self-isolation it is vital the school continues to engage regularly with the learner remotely.
 Following consultation, the Welsh Government has revoked the School Performance and Absence Targets (Wales) Regulations 2011 (in force from 7 August 2020).
 As a result, schools are not required to set targets for future years or report on those previously set for 2019 to 2020 onwards.
 However, the annual attendance data collections will continue.